MicrosoftDocs/defender-docs/defender-xdr/mto-endpoint-security-policy.md

 :::image type="content" source="media/multi-tenant/endpoint-security-policy/navigation-mto-endpoint-policies-small.png" alt-text="Screenshot of the endpoint security policies page in multitenant management in Microsoft Defender XDR." lightbox="media/multi-tenant/endpoint-security-policy/navigation-mto-endpoint-policies.png":::

 > [!IMPORTANT]
 > The Endpoint security policies page is available only for [users with the security administrator role in Microsoft Defender XDR](/defender-endpoint/assign-portal-access).
-Any other user role like Security Reader cannot access the portal.
+Any other user role like Security Reader cannot access the security policies page.
 When a user has the required permissions to view policies in the Microsoft Defender portal, the data is presented based on Intune permissions.
 If the user is in scope for Intune role-based access control, it applies to the list of policies presented in the Microsoft Defender portal.
 We recommend granting security administrators with the [Intune built-in role "Endpoint Security Manager"](/intune/fundamentals/role-based-access-control#built-in-roles) to effectively align the level of permissions between Intune and Microsoft Defender XDR.

 > [!NOTE]
 > The endpoints security policies page is not yet available for tenants with Microsoft Defender for Business licenses.